 Alex Ebsary finds musicians from diverse ethnic backgrounds, secures access to refugee and IDP camps, and produces all field recordings of performers for Music in Exile.
 The idea came to him after hearing a Syrian refugee play a nearly stringless saz during a trip to Domiz refugee camp in 2013.
 He began to wonder how he could share the music of refugees with the wider world.
 Alex has spent more than three years living in Turkey and the Kurdistan Region of Iraq as a student, researcher, and teacher.
 He has a Master’s degree in Kurdish Studies from the University of Exeter.
 Apart from co-founding Music in Exile, he is the Director of Public and Academic Affairs at the Kurdistan Regional Government Representation in the United States.

 Sasha Ingber is a DC-based multimedia journalist who interviews, photographs, films, and writes about Music in Exile’s featured musicians.
-She is the associate editor of Smithsonian’s culture magazine, Journeys.
-She also reports news and produces video for National Geographic.
-Her writing and photography have appeared in such publications as The Washington Post Magazine, The Atlantic, Smithsonian Magazine, The American Scholar, and NPR.
+She is a freelance reporter for NPR.
+She contributes news articles and produces short-form documentaries for National Geographic.
+She was the associate editor of Smithsonian’s culture magazine, Journeys.
+Her writing and photography have appeared in such publications as The Washington Post Magazine, The Atlantic, and Smithsonian Magazine.
 Her compassion for displaced musicians comes from a family history; her grandfather played the violin and aspired to be an opera singer in Germany of the 1930s but was stripped of citizenship and imprisoned in concentration camps, where he sang to preserve hope.

 Victoria Pope is an editor and writer with more than three decades experience in the national media.
 She was previously the editor in chief of Smithsonian Journeys, a quarterly magazine on cultural travel, the deputy editor in chief of National Geographic magazine, executive editor at U.S. News and World Report, and a news correspondent reporting from Warsaw, Bonn, and Moscow.
 She serves on the board of Music in Exile.